 When business interruption insurance is applicable, the claim can cover the following:

 However, policies are different depending on the business.
-This makes it important to review with an attorney or insurance agent what your insurance should cover.
+This makes it important to review what your insurance should cover with a business lawyer in Scranton, PA, or an insurance agent.

 At the end of May 2020, a new bill was proposed to legislators, providing new information on business interruption coverage claims.
 This allowed insurance companies to deny coverage based on certain circumstances.
 Though they are still deliberating, it remains unclear if any legislation will go into effect.